-- 1. Check the water level in tanks via the monitor screen.
+- 1. Check water level in tanks via the monitor screen.
 You don't want to run out of water in the middle of a shower. - 2.
-If dry camping, make sure the 12V system and water pump is turned on. - 3.
+If dry camping, make sure 12V system and water pump is turned on. - 3.
 Turn the Alde® system to hot water boost supply mode.
-Follow the instructions in the Alde® manual. - 4.
-Turn on the ceiling exhaust fan to actively remove moisture vapor. - 5.
-Enter the shower and close the door securely. - 6.
-Remove the shower head, turn on the valves, and adjust the hot and cold valves to the desired temperature.
+Follow instructions in the Alde® manual. - 4.
+Turn on ceiling exhaust fan to actively remove moisture vapor. - 5.
+Enter shower and close door securely. - 6.
+Remove the shower head, turn on valves, adjust the hot and cold valves to desired temperature.
 Spray directly into the drain to avoid unpleasant temperatures. - 7.
 Water may be cold until hot water makes its way through the pipes from the Alde® boiler.
 If it is continuously cold, you may need to adjust the hot water mixing valve underneath the bed. - 8.
-To save water while showering; rinse, turn the water off while applying soap and then thoroughly rinse again. - 9.
-Turn the water off at the hot/cold knob, letting excess water drain from the shower head.
+To save water while showering; rinse, turn water off while applying soap and then thoroughly rinse again. - 9.
+Turn water off at the hot/cold knob, letting excess water drain from shower head.
 It is normal for the shower head to drip slightly after being turned off. - 10.
-Wipe down the shower with a dry rag to keep water stains to a minimum and remove moisture. - 11.
-You can keep the shower door open and keep the exhaust fan running to draw air movement through to dry loosely hung towels and clear the air of moisture.
+Wipe down shower with a dry rag to keep water stains to a minimum and remove moisture. - 11.
+You can keep the shower door cracked just a little and keep exhaust fan running to draw air movement through to dry loosely hung towels and clear the air of moisture.
 The less time the shower is wet, the better it will hold up in the long term.